 In some cases, breast cancer may have a genetic disposition and this has to be discussed with your doctor

 The incidence of cervical cancer in India is 22.86% making it the second most common female cancer in India.
 The average age of affliction is 38 years with a range of 21 – 67 years.
 It is thought to be caused by the Human Papilloma Virus (HPV) through sexual contact.
 It is not common in women who are not sexually active.
 It is more common in rural women and less common in Muslims.

 How can I reduce my risk?
 Can cervical cancer be prevented?

-Ways of reducing the risk of cervical cancer include, using condoms, not smoking, getting regular Pap smears done, being vaccinated against HPV virus and not having multiple partners.
+Ways of reducing the risk of cervical cancer include using condoms, not smoking, getting regular Pap smears done, being vaccinated against the HPV virus, and not having multiple partners.

 The HPV vaccine is now available and helps reduce the risk of cervical cancer.
 It is primarily given to adolescent girls.
 They will however have to continue to have regular Pap smears once they are sexually active.

 Cervical cancer does not have a genetic or familial predisposition and hence will not affect any other female member of the family.